 Floyd Bledsoe walked into the Jefferson County Courthouse on Dec.
 8 in a prison uniform and shackles.
 Three hours later, he left in jeans and a flannel shirt — free for the first time in over 16 years.

 He ate steak and drank champagne at a Lawrence restaurant, slept in a soft hotel bed and woke the next morning to stroll through downtown.

 “It’s pretty weird going from a prison cell to the Marriott to Massachusetts Street,” Floyd quipped during a recent visit to meet Project for Innocence students at KU Law.

 Since his release, he has spoken publicly in favor of abolishing the Kansas death penalty and inspired legislation to compensate people wrongfully convicted of crimes.
 He intends to be a voice for prisoners’ rights and work with programs that help men recently released from incarceration reintegrate successfully into society.
 Floyd urged KU Law students to remember his story throughout their legal careers.

 “When I look out in this room, I see future lawmakers, people who will influence the court system, future judges, future prosecutors,” he said.
 “Always remember that your client is a person, not a number.
 And always search for the truth.
 Truth never has to be defended; it will always stand on its own merits.”

-Summary written by Mindie Paget, Director of Communications & Marketing at the University of Kansas School of Law.
+— Mindie Paget is the Director of Communications & Marketing at the University of Kansas School of Law.
 This story originally appeared in the Spring 2016 issue of KU Law Magazine.